IvanAndrushka/BinarySudoku/README.md

 2. Cada linha e cada coluna, depois de preenchida, possui exactamente o mesmo número de zeros e de uns;
 3. Nenhuma linha pode ser repetida, assim como nenhuma coluna pode ser repetida.

+Algorithms and data structures project

+The objective of this project is to solve binary sudoku puzzles.
+The game follows these simple rules:
+1. There can be no more than 2 consecutive zeros or ones in a given line or column.
+2. Each line and column must have the same number of ones and zeros at the end of the game.
+3. There can be no repeated lines or columns.